The Best Cooling Mattress Pads & Bed Cooling Systems

 It works thanks to some clever technology that was originally designed for NASA.
 The pad uses a special fabric called Outlast, which is made from thousands of tiny beads called ‘Thermocules’.
 The beads absorb your body heat, changing from a solid to gel as they do.

 Outlast, the company that creates the cooling material, describes the effect like an ice cube in a drink.
 The ice melts as it absorbs the heat of the drink, keeping it cool for longer.
 Similarly, the thermocules turn to gel as they take in your heat, helping you stay cool for longer.
+If you’re interested, you can learn all about the way it works on the website outlast.com.

-With the exception of the Eight Sleep Pod 3 Cover, I found it works really well compared to other cooling pads I’ve tried.
-And it’s significantly better than a normal mattress, topper, or pad.
-It helped me feel more comfortable during some unbearably warm summer nights.
+With the exception of the two active cooling mattress pads, I found it works really well compared to other cooling pads I’ve tried.
+It felt significantly more breathable than a normal mattress, topper, or pad.
+And it helped me feel more comfortable during some unbearably warm summer nights.

-The main downside is that it’s not an active cooling system and it can’t change the actual room temperature.
-What it will do, however, is stop you from feeling like you’re lying on top of a radiator.
+The main downside is that it’s not an active cooling system, so you can’t set a desired temperature to lie on like you can with the Eight Sleep Pod 3 and Dock Pro.
+What it will do, however, is stop you from feeling like you’re lying on top of a radiator on hot nights!

 Another point to keep in mind is that it’s not as thick as many toppers as it’s only a pad, so it won’t provide a significant amount of extra softness.
 Perhaps that’s a good thing though if you’re already happy with the level of support your bed currently provides.